checkinindza/Monopoly-Student-Edition/README.md

 # Other mentions

 [TextPrompt](https://tips4java.wordpress.com/2009/11/29/text-prompt/) was used for some text field manipulation.

+[org.json](https://mvnrepository.com/artifact/org.json/json) For working with .json files.